tunein/engineering/software_bands.md

 * You preach and live continuous improvement.
 You set goals, diagnose how we're performing and identify opportunities for growth/changes.
 * You make strategic decisions that have a profound + lasting impact on TuneIn Eng/Org.
 You facilitate the execution of those decisions with the help of managers + key technical stakeholders.
 * People see you as reliable and credible across the organization.
 You are a trusted partner; you are conscientious and do the right thing.
 You cultivate these same behaviors in your teams.

+<a name="unlimited"></a>
+## Unlimited (band 7)
+We aim to not have a "capped" organization.
+At this level of experience and seniority, you can pretty much call yourself whatever you want.
+You have an exponential impact on the company and/or industry.